 The National Road, now U.S. 40, is the Main Street through Richmond.

-One of twelve Madonna of the Trail statutes which were erected along the National Road by the DAR can be seen at the entrance to Glen Miller Park at East Main and 22nd Streets.
+One of twelve Madonna of the Trail statutes which were erected along the National Road by the Daughters of the American Revolution can be seen at the entrance to Glen Miller Park at East Main and 22nd Streets.

-Lamar Lundy, one of the Los Angeles Rams' Fearsome Foursome, called Richmond home.
+Lamar Lundy, one of the Los Angeles Rams' Fearsome Foursome, was born in Richmond and attended Richmond High School.

 Richmond High School was home to the first public high school orchestra in the nation.
 It was organized by Will Earhart in 1900.